F(ile) T(ransfer) P(rotocol), A communications protocol governing the transfer of files from one computer to another over a network.

 Any download requests you initiate in AoB, whether for Inventory or Sales History, will be found in the downloads sub-directory.
 Saving your files to your machine is as simple as dragging them to your desktop, or right-clicking and choosing your Save As option.

-Orders can be updated with tracking and processed by uploading a tab-delimited text (.txt) file that you have named tracking_upload.txt to the shipping_upload sub-directory containing the following headers and data:
+Lastly, orders can be updated with tracking and processed by uploading a tab-delimited text (.txt) file that you have named tracking_upload.txt to the shipping_upload sub-directory containing the following headers and data:

 - order_id will be the order id as it's displayed in AOB. (ex: Alibris orders have 'AL' prepended in the AOB display)